 Value and competition

 The Google Pixel 7 Pro doubles down on yet another one of its predecessor’s greatest strengths — its price.
 It still starts at just $899, at least $100 below its primary flagship competitors.
 When you consider that Google has an extra year of practice and refinement under its belt, not to mention the current state of global economics, the pricing stability is only that much more impressive.
+It’s also even more enticing now that the Pixel 8 Pro ($999 at Amazon) is out, plunging the Pixel 7 Pro’s price in turn.
 However, it faces a crowded flagship scene full of heavy hitters who have picked up new tricks of their own.

-Samsung’s Galaxy S22 Plus ($749.99 at Amazon) and Galaxy S22 Ultra ($1199.99 at Samsung) are perhaps the closest and most obvious rivals if you want an Android flagship.
+Samsung’s Galaxy S23 Plus ($999.99 at Samsung) and Galaxy S23 Ultra ($1199.99 at Samsung) are perhaps the closest and most obvious rivals if you want an Android flagship.
 It’s tough to choose one over another, as the Pixel 7 Pro picks and chooses specs to compare to each one.
-The Galaxy S22 Plus offers a flat display, a trio of decent cameras, and improved performance, but it’s a smaller device with a reduced battery at its disposal.
-Samsung’s ultra-premium Galaxy S22 Ultra is large and boxy, like the Pixel 7 Pro, but it has the added benefit of a built-in S Pen for productivity.
-There’s also the more powerful camera suite to consider — Samsung’s 108MP primary shooter is incredibly sharp and backed by a well-rounded trio, offering great zoom options and flexible shooting modes.
-We’ll be pitting the Pixel 7 Pro up against the Galaxy S22 Ultra in a shootout very soon to see which comes out on top, so stay tuned.
+The Galaxy S23 Plus offers a flat display, a trio of decent cameras, and improved performance through the Snapdragon 8 Gen 2, but it’s a smaller device with a reduced battery at its disposal.
+Samsung’s ultra-premium Galaxy S23 Ultra is large and boxy, like the Pixel 7 Pro, but it has the added benefit of a built-in S Pen for productivity.
+There’s also the more powerful camera suite to consider — Samsung’s 200MP primary shooter is incredibly sharp and backed by a well-rounded trio, offering great zoom options and flexible shooting modes.

 Against tough competition, the Pixel 7 Pro's sub-$900 price tag is a huge win.

-If you’re an avid smartphone photographer looking to go against the grain, you might also want to look at Sony’s Xperia 1 IV ($1,599).
-Yes, it’s almost double the price of the Pixel 7 Pro, but it’s another photography powerhouse that makes its own road.
+If you’re an avid smartphone photographer looking to go against the grain, you might also want to look at Sony’s Xperia 1 V ($1398 at Amazon).
+It’s come down in price from the heights of its predecessor, and Sony’s flagship is another photography powerhouse that makes its own road.
 Where the Pixel wants you to press a button and let its Tensor G2 wow you, the Xperia wants you to dig into every corner of its settings.
 It feels like a high-end mirrorless camera, which makes sense given Sony’s acclaimed Alpha line.
-There’s no shortage of power under the hood, with 12GB of RAM and 512GB of storage backing Snapdragon’s 8 Gen 1 platform.
-If the steep asking price is a bit much for you, the more compact and affordable Xperia 5 IV ($799 at Amazon) delivers much of the same pro-focused multimedia suite and Alpha-grade camera features, albeit without the Xperia 1 IV’s nifty variable focal length zoom camera.
+There’s no shortage of power under the hood, with 12GB of RAM and 512GB of storage backing Snapdragon’s 8 Gen 2 platform.
+If the steep asking price is a bit much for you, the previous generation’s more compact and affordable Xperia 5 V (£849 at Amazon) delivers much of the same pro-focused multimedia suite and Alpha-grade camera features, albeit without the Xperia 1 V’s nifty variable focal length zoom camera.

 Our last pick for a suitable alternative requires you to look outside the comforts of Android.
-Apple’s iPhone 14 Pro ($999 at Best Buy) and Pro Max ($1099 at Best Buy) improve on the iPhone 13 series to deliver the best Pro iPhones to date.
+Apple’s iPhone 15 Pro ($999 at Amazon) and Pro Max ($1199 at Amazon) improve on the iPhone 13 series to deliver the best Pro iPhones to date.
 The 6.1-inch iPhone 14 Pro and 6.7-inch iPhone 14 Pro Max rely on the A16 Bionic chipset with 6GB of RAM and two of the smallest batteries on the market, yet they push them to impressive lengths.
 The Dynamic Island that replaced the long-standing notch is one of the more interesting approaches to notification management.
 It’s also tough to overlook Apple’s update commitment, which reaches six or seven years for most models.

 Google Pixel 7 Pro review: The verdict